-We open 1NT in second seat with 14 points and a $4\cdot 4\cdot 3\cdot 2$ shape and partner makes an invitational raise to 2NT.
-With a maximum for 1NT we have little hesitation in accepting and we close the auction with 3NT.
+We open 1NT in second seat with 15 points and a $4\cdot 4\cdot 3\cdot 2$ shape and partner raises straight to 3NT.

 West leads the •6 (fourth highest, we may assume) and we can immediately count seven top tricks (one Spade, one Diamond and five Clubs, assuming that they break reasonably).